VLTHellolin/eslint-config/README.md

 ## Customization

-Pass your options like that:
+You can pass your options to `defineConfig`.

+For advanced usage, view [types.ts](https://github.com/VLTHellolin/eslint-config/blob/main/src/types.ts).

 ```js
 import defineConfig from '@hellolin/eslint-config';